 charge, and are provided with a $2,000 living stipend for the semester.

 The SREB-State Doctoral Scholars Program's goal is to produce more minority Ph.D students who seek careers as faculty on college campuses.
 It provides multiple layers of support including financial assistance, academic/research funding, career counseling and job postings, scholar counseling and advocacy, a scholar directory for networking and recruiting, invitation to the annual Institute on Teaching and Mentoring, and continued early career support.

 The Udall Scholarship is a merit-based scholarship for outstanding college students who intend to pursue careers related to the environment, or Native American or Alaska Native students who intend to pursue careers in Native American health care or tribal public policy.
 The Foundation seeks future leaders across a wide spectrum of environmental fields such as policy, engineering, science, education, urban planning and renewal, business, health, justice, and economics.
 The Foundation also seeks future Native American and Alaska Native leaders in public and community health care, tribal government, and public policy affecting Native American communities, including land and resource management, economic development, and education.

-The Women’s Studies Fellowships are provided to Ph.D. candidates at
+The Woodrow Wilson Doctoral Dissertation in Women's Studies offers Women’s Studies Fellowships which are provided to Ph.D. candidates at

 institutions in the United States who will complete their dissertations